smislam/lambda-rest-api/README.md

 * Configure your Identity Provider.
 We used Auth0.
 * Once the Identity provider is created, add the infromation to SSM and Secrets Manager (Client-Secret), so that we can configure the REST API Lambda to validate JWT.
 * Deploy the CDK code.
 Wait for the deployment to finish.
 It will print out the API endpoint for you to use.
 For demonstration purpose, we also share a data file that will be uploaded to S3.
-* Update your IDP configurations callback configurations to use the API endpoints you have.
 * Get the Access token from your Identity Provider
   * ![image](get-access-token.PNG "Example of fetching access token from Auth0")
 * Invoke the REST APIs using the Access token